 - You have diarrhea that lasts for more than two weeks.

-The normal length of time between bowel movements ("stools") ranges widely from person to person.
-Some people have bowel movements several times a day; others only once or twice a week.
+The normal length of time between bowel movements ranges widely from person to person.
+Some people have bowel movements several times a day, others only once or twice a week.

 Going longer than three days without having a bowel movement is too long.
 After three days, the stool becomes harder and more difficult to pass.
 Constipation then occurs as bowel movements become difficult or less frequent.
-If you have constipation for more than two weeks, you should see a doctor so he or she can determine the source of your problem and treat it.
+If you have constipation for more than two weeks, you should see a doctor so that he or she can determine what the problem is and treat it.

-If you have unexplained, sudden urges to have a bowel movement, you should also contact your health care provider.
+You should also contact your health care provider if you have unexplained, sudden urges to have a bowel movement.
 This could be a sign of a mass in the rectum or inflammatory bowel disease.